twilio-labs/function-templates/patient-appointment-management/README.md

 ### Customizing AWS Resources

+***

-All AWS resources are deployed through `CloudFormation` template.
+All AWS resources are deployed through the `CloudFormation` template.
 Therefore, while any resource change made through AWS Web Console is possible, the changes will not be permanent.
 To make your changes permanent, you will need to update the `CloudFormation` template file.
 To deploy the updated template file, with the project running locally, run the following:

 - *(If bucket template was changed)*